TizzyT566/BijouDB/README.md

 ```

 ## References
-In SQL we have the notion of `PRIMARY KEY` and `FOREIGN KEY` to link relationships between tables.
+In SQL we have `PRIMARY KEY` and `FOREIGN KEY` to link relationships between tables.

 Here we have the concept of References.
 Its very similar in concept.

-References prevent a Record from being deleted if it has references.
+References prevent a Record from being deleted if it has child references.

-You can keep the relationship but allow deleting even if referenced exist by setting the `restricted`
+You can keep the relationship but allow deleting even if references exist by setting the `restricted`

 parameter to false in the `Add( ... , bool restricted)` method for references, default is true.